 - Texas (Black-Eyed Pea) Caviar - This is a popular casual alternative that blends Southern and Mexican flavors with black-eyed peas and is usually served with tortilla chips.

 - Black-Eyed Pea Salad - There are many recipes for salads made with black-eyed peas, a good choice for a side dish served with other dishes.
-Visit About.com's Guide to Southern Cooking for the following version, made with a cider vinegar and basil dressing.
+One version is made with cider vinegar and basil dressing.

 For the low and slow approach, a slow cooker can be used on low to cook the beans for 6-8 hours.

-What Type of Seasoning is Used For Black Eye Peas?
+What Type of Seasoning is Used For Black-Eyed Peas?

 Seasoning varies with the cook.
-Often onions, garlic, celery are sauteed together to be added to the simmering black eye peas.
+Often onions, garlic, celery are sauteed together to be added to the simmering black-eyed peas.

 To Eat or Not to Eat Black-Eyed Peas